Estate Planning Attorney – Living Trusts and More

 What about “Do-It-Yourself” Wills and Trusts?

 People want to save money.
 That is understandable.
 I do too.
-But what people do not fully appreciate is that estate litigators, that is lawyers that contest wills and trusts, love “do-it-yourself” wills and trusts.
+But what people do not fully appreciate is that estate litigators, that is lawyers that contest wills and trusts, love “do-it-yourself” legal documents.
 What that means is that you may save a little money creating the will or trust, but if it is not done correctly, much more money will be spent fighting about it in court.

-To meet with an estate planning attorney in Las Vegas or Henderson, call for a free initial consultation.
+To meet with an estate planning attorney in Las Vegas or Henderson, call for an initial consultation.